 Keith Carter grew up in the Wabash Valley being a 1990 graduate of Robinson High School and a 1994 graduate from Indiana State University.
 Keith began his career outside of the Wabash Valley but he, his wife Kirtina, and 4 sons, Tyler, Trevor, Toby, and Trey, returned to Terre Haute in 2010.
 Since returning, Keith has been active within the community, being a community advocate by serving on various boards including the Terre Haute Chamber of Commerce, the Terre Haute Children’s Museum, Chances and Services for Youth, Friends of Griffin Bike Parks, and the Wabash Valley Crew.

-In addition to joining the Board of Directors of Wabash Valley Crew, Flowers currently serves on the Vigo County Historical Society Board, the Union Hospital Finance Committee, and Miracle on 7th Street Board of Directors.
-Previous Board engagements include a volunteer leadership role at the Terre Haute Chamber of Commerce, past Vice-Chair on the Indiana United Way Board, United Way Wabash Valley, and Junior Achievement.
+Marla Flowers is a proud Terre Haute native and currently serves at the Executive Director of the Vigo County History Center, a position she’s held since 2021.
+Flowers spent the majority of her career at Hulman & Company where she handled everything from operations to real estate throughout the company’s vast holdings across Indiana.
+Following her 37 years at Hulman & Company, Flowers briefly held dual roles at CH Garmong as a Project Engineer and the Terre Haute Chamber of Commerce as the Director of Community Engagement.
+Managing the two positions was challenging (especially during the COVID pandemic) but rewarding.
+In addition to the Board of Directors of Wabash Valley Crew, Flowers serves numerous organizations within the community, including the Terre Haute Board of Public Works, Miracle on 7th Street Board of Directors and Downtown Terre Haute, a branch of the Terre Haute Chamber of Commerce.
+Previous Board engagements include Chair of the Board at the Terre Haute Chamber of Commerce, past Vice-Chair on the Indiana United Way Board, United Way Wabash Valley, the Vigo County Historical Society Board and Junior Achievement.
 She is a past recipient of the Athena Award, the United Way of the Wabash Valley Richard Newport Award, the Junior Achievement Business Person of the Year Award, a Wabash Valley Women of Influence recipient as well as the 2014 Terre Haute Dancing With the Stars champion.

 Michael J. Sacopulos is a partner with Sacopulos, Johnson & Sacopulos in Terre Haute, Indiana.
 He is General Counsel for Medical Justice Services, a 4,000 member group with physicians in all 50 states.
 Sacopulos also serves as President of Corvee, Inc., an Indiana licensed collection agency with more than one hundred clients.
 His practice focuses on business and compliance issues.
 He has been a guest commentator on Fox Business News and been published by many national organizations including the Wall Street Journal, Bloomberg, and Forbes.com.
 He is a frequent national speaker on healthcare liability issues.
 He enjoys an “AV” rating from Martindale Hubbell.
 This is the highest possible rating and is awarded to less than 5% of practicing attorneys.
 Mr. Sacopulos returned to Indiana to practice law after attending Harvard College and the London School of Economics.
 He may be reached at Mike_Sacopulos@Sacopulos.com.